How does this medication work? What will it do for me?

-The recommended adult dose of flurazepam ranges from 15 mg to 30 mg taken before bedtime.
-Treatment should not exceed 7 to 10 consecutive days unless otherwise directed by your doctor.
+The recommended adult dose of flurazepam ranges from 15 mg to 30 mg and is taken before bedtime.
+Flurazepam should not be taken for longer than 7 to 10 consecutive days unless otherwise directed by your doctor.
 The recommended starting dose for seniors is 15 mg.
-If taken on a regular basis for extended periods of time, this medication may become habit-forming (i.e., causing mental or physical dependence).
+If you take this medication on a regular basis for extended periods of time, it may become habit-forming (i.e., causing mental or physical dependence).

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones above, do not change the way that you are taking the medication without consulting your doctor.

 It is important to take this medication exactly as prescribed.
 Do not exceed the dose prescribed by your doctor.

 Store this medication at room temperature, protect it from light and moisture, and keep it out of the reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 - are allergic to flurazepam or any ingredients of this medication

 - have a severe reduction in liver function

 - have sleep apnea or other conditions that cause breathing impairment